ane/ane.github.io/_posts/2016-10-26-web-development-has-become-weird.md

 The only problem is that the development experience keeps reinventing itself at such a pace you may as well put yourself into stasis and wait for things to settle.
 Wait for front-end development to become *boring*.
 Odds are you can sleep for quite a bit until that happens.
-The second option is just to pick whatever that works right now and use it.
+The second option is just to pick whatever works *right now* and use it.

 The optimistic part is that we, as web developers, are learning, we're doing some [cool things](https://clojurescript.org/) and [unifying](http://udash.io/) two halves of the same